Why Is Vision Therapy a Controversial Topic?

 Proponents of vision therapy believe that it is a great alternative to eyeglasses, contact lenses, and eye surgery.
 They believe that vision therapy can teach the vision system to correct itself.
 They feel that vision therapy mimics physical therapy used to address many medical issues.

 There are studies that have shown that vision therapy can correct vision problems that interfere with reading among school-aged children.
-It is also found to reduce eye strain for computer users (both in adults and children).
-But the biggest finding to aid in the push for validating visual therapy is directly related to neuroplasticity.
+It is also found to reduce eye strain for computer users (both adults and children).
+However, the biggest finding to aid in the push for validating visual therapy is directly related to neuroplasticity.

 Other Benefits